Cardio After Workouts

 Doing Cardio After Strength Training

 When it comes down to how you organize your workouts, many experts have praised the choice to do cardiovascular exercise after the strength training portion of your session.
 They believe that this allows you to preserve your energy source for your anaerobic training without fatiguing your muscles by doing cardio beforehand.
-(2) I ,for example, like doing 100 jumping jacks a day.
-If one day I did strength training, I do jumping jacks after,
+(2) I ,for example, like doing 100 jumping jacks a day – these also help with the overall calories burned since jumping jacks burn calories quite effectively too.
+If one day I did strength training, I do jumping jacks after.

 Additionally, these experts assert that, by starting with strength training, you burn off stored carbohydrates and force your body to use fat stores for energy during your cardiovascular exercise.
 (2) This means that you can maximize the fat-burning effectiveness of your workouts simply by changing the order of your gym routine!